FilFL: Client Filtering for Optimized Client Participation in Federated Learning: Experiments

-In the following experiments, we consider $N$ clients, with only $n$ available ones, with $K$ selected clients, periodicity $h$, and public data size $m$.
-We report their values in each figure.
-FilFL samples $\mathcal{A}_t$ from the filtered-in set of clients $\mathcal{S}_t^f$, while other FL algorithms sample $\mathcal{A}_t$ from the full set of available clients $\mathcal{S}_t$.
-Appendix \ref{exp-appendix} reports further details about the setup.
-We experiment with three different seeds and present the averaged results together with the error (standard deviation).
+In the following experiments, we consider $N$ clients, with only $n$ considerable available ones, with $K$ selected clients, periodicity $h$, and filtering data size $m$.
+FilFL samples $\mathcal{A}_t$ from the filtered-in set of clients $\mathcal{S}^f$, while other FL algorithms sample $\mathcal{A}_t$ from the full set of available clients $\mathcal{S}_t$.
+We experiment with three different seeds and present the averaged results together with the standard deviation.
+Appendix C reports further details about the setup.